oraichain/oraichain-static-files/Genesis_validator.md

 After downloading, please check if it contains your account and validator information.
 If it does not, please inform us so we can add your information.

-### 10. Restart the container to start your node:
+### 10. Exit the container and type the following command to start your node:

 ```
-docker-compose restart orai
+docker-compose exec -d orai fn start
 ```

 to check if the node has run successfully, you can make a simple http request as follows: